 \section{Abstract}

 Controllable Text Generation (CTG) is emerging area in the field of natural language generation (NLG).
-It is regarded as crucial for the development of advanced text generation technologies that are more natural and better meet the specific constraints in practical applications.
+It is regarded as crucial for the development of advanced text generation technologies that better meet the specific constraints in practical applications.
 In recent years, methods using large-scale pre-trained language models (PLMs), in particular the widely used transformer-based PLMs, have become a new paradigm of NLG, allowing generation of more diverse and fluent text.
-However, due to the lower level of interpretability of deep neural networks, the controllability of these methods need to be guaranteed.
+However, due to the limited level of interpretability of deep neural networks, the controllability of these methods need to be guaranteed.
 To this end, controllable text generation using transformer-based PLMs has become a rapidly growing yet challenging new research hotspot.
-A diverse range of approaches have emerged in the recent 3-4 years, targeting different CTG tasks which may require different types of controlled constraints.
-In this paper, we present a systematic critical review on the common tasks, main approaches and evaluation methods in this area.
+A diverse range of approaches have emerged in the recent 3-4 years, targeting different CTG tasks that require different types of controlled constraints.
+In this paper, we present a systematic critical review on the common tasks, main approaches, and evaluation methods in this area.
 Finally, we discuss the challenges that the field is facing, and put forward various promising future directions.
-To the best of our knowledge, this is the first survey paper to summarize CTG techniques from the perspective of Transformer-based PLMs.
-We hope it can help researchers in related fields to quickly track the academic frontier, providing them with a landscape of the area and a roadmap for future research.
+To the best of our knowledge, this is the first survey paper to summarize the state-of-the-art CTG techniques from the perspective of Transformer-based PLMs.
+We hope it can help researchers and practitioners in the related fields to quickly track the academic and technological frontier, providing them with a landscape of the area and a roadmap for future research.